Leisure time

 The big difference is that the education you start.

-In Denmark, if you want to pursue both higher education and your elite sport, this is done separately and in 2 different places: the university and the sports club where you train.
+In Denmark, if you want to pursue higher education and continue with your elite sport, this is done separately and in two different places: the university and the sports club you train in.

-Unlike in Scandinavia, the sporting and academic aspects are fully integrated in your everyday life at College in the US.
+Unlike Scandinavia, the sporting and academic aspects are fully integrated into your everyday life at college in the USA..

 Campus is where you train, go to school, play games, eat and hang out with your friends, teammates and fellow students – if you’re not at away games or experiencing the rest of the US during your vacations.

-So I am going to school during my gap year at College in the US?
+So I'm going to school during my gap year at college in the US?

 Yes, yes, yes!
 With a gap year in college in the US, education is also a focus.
 Although it may not be the first priority for many, it will be a regular part of everyday life and you can choose between the many subjects and try out a lot of things, such as can help you choose the right degree program back home in Denmark or simply be the starting point for a 4-year bachelor’s degree in the US.